 These products are also called H2-antagonists or H2-blockers.
-The acid in your stomach is made in the cells of the stomach lining.
-H2-antagonists work by turning off chemical receptors in those cells so that they stop producing acid.
-Like Gaviscon, they can be bought over-the counter, or prescribed by a doctor.
+H2-antagonists work by turning off chemical receptors in the cells of your stomach so that they reduce the production of acid.
+They can be bought over-the-counter, or are prescribed by a doctor.

 Proton pump inhibitors (PPIs)

-These products also stop the production of stomach acid.
+These products also reduce the production of stomach acid.
 However, PPIs work in a different way to H2-antagonists.
 They block the acid pumps, which are the source of acid in the stomach.
-Again, like Gaviscon and H2-antagonists, some PPIs can be bought over-the-counter, while others are only available on prescription.
+Some PPIs can be bought over-the-counter, while others are only available with a prescription.

 Not all products may be suitable for everyone with indigestion.
-So if you are in any doubt about your symptoms or what indigestion treatments may help, always ask for professional medical advice from pharmacists and doctors.
+So if you are in any doubt about your symptoms or what indigestion may help, speak to your doctor.

 *Strugula V, et al. 2010.
 [Sponsored by RB]